 This income verification protocol is for Solar for All projects that are installing solar on master metered properties and providing indirect or non-monetary benefits to income-qualified households.
 This pathway does not apply to Community Renewable Energy Facilities (CREFs).

-All property owners participating in Solar for All under this income verification pathway shall report to DOEE and DOEE’s grantee or contractor, if applicable, during the 15-20 year period if the property is no longer an affordable housing property, within 90 days of the change in eligibility
+All property owners participating in Solar for All under this income verification pathway shall report to DOEE and DOEE’s grantee or contractor, if applicable, during the 15-20 year period if the property is no longer an affordable housing property, within 90 days of the change in eligibility.

 For the provision of indirect benefits to the building in which the solar was installed, such as improved amenities like playgrounds and computer rooms in affordable housing properties, the SFA Recruiter must document how the benefits will flow to income-eligible households over the 15-20 year period.
 The SFA Recruiter must verify that the property receiving the capital improvement serves low income residents, one time up front.
 The SFA Recruiter must also demonstrate how the savings will serve low-income residents.
 Finally, the SFA Recruiter shall ensure the property owner agrees not to raise the rent of the participating Solar for All tenant units because of the solar energy installation, and the tenants are notified of this rent cap agreement.